If you're on a Galaxy Fold, consider unfolding your phone or viewing it in full screen to best optimize your experience.

 Here is a fair comparison of each firm's account types, fees, investments, tools, and support to help you find the best fit.

-Both Fidelity and Schwab offer a full lineup of account types -- more than enough to meet the needs of most investors.
+Both Charles Schwab and Fidelity offer a full lineup of account types -- more than enough to meet the needs of most investors.

 Here are the common accounts you can open with either firm:

-Fidelity also offers a popular HSA (health savings account), while Schwab integrates with HSAs through partner platforms.
+One small difference: Fidelity also offers a popular HSA (health savings account), while Schwab typically integrates with HSAs through partner platforms.

-The bottom line is both brokers cover 99% of what everyday investors need, whether you're just getting started or managing a complex portfolio.
-If you want to house everything in one place, either firm can make that happen.
+Bottom line: both brokers cover 99% of what everyday investors need, whether you're just getting started or managing a more complex portfolio.
+If your goal is to keep everything in one place, either firm can make that happen.

 Both Schwab and Fidelity offer commission-free trading on U.S. stocks and ETFs, along with zero account minimums and no annual fees for most accounts types: